Amazon just dropped the motherlode of Memorial Day deals — save up to 70%

-Ready to kick off summer of 2023?
-Amazon is and it's giving us hot deals to go with those hot temperatures!
-It's dropped a truly bonkers bonanza of markdowns that features many of the best Memorial Day weekend deals out there.
+Amazon's Memorial Day sale bonanza features many of today's best deals.
 There are top-notch TVs and tech, kitchen and home essentials, style and beauty faves ... all of it on mega discount.
-We know how busy you'll be sunning, swimming, grilling, playing, hiking, partying and just chilling over the next three days, so to give you a leg up on your holiday weekend shopping, we've collected some of the hottest deals across the e-tail mega-site, from entertainment essentials to outdoor necessities.
-Use it as your own customized shopping list, and start your summer with a splash — and some sweet, sweet savings!
+We know you're busy sunning, swimming, grilling, playing, hiking, partying and just chilling today, so we're curating the best deals for you, from entertainment essentials to outdoor necessities.
+Use our article as your own customized shopping list, and start your summer with a splash — and some sweet, sweet savings.

+Update 3:00 PM ET: We scoured Amazon for the best kitchen and beauty deals and added them below.
+We're updating this space often, so keep checking back to get the best savings.

 Suuson Phone Holder for Car$13 $50Save $37 with coupon